compucat/Veronique/README.md

 This'll be easy-I'll just borrow the MIT-licensed [lib6502] (http://piumarta.com/software/lib6502/).

 ## Graphics
-I'll use SDL 1.2 again, as I'm quite familiar with it.
+I'll use SDL 1.2 again, as I've begun learning it for Rhombus.
 I'm not sure whether I'll try to make the backend compatible with my Rhombus backend or not.
 I probably won't-Rhombus is an entirely different beast.

 ## Sound
 No worries here-Veronica doesn't have a sound card!